RasPhilCo/leif/README.md

 Property | Example | Description
 --- | --- | ---
-description | `add LICENSE` | describe what is transpiring, which will become the commit message if | `foo` | assertion only runs if this bash expression returns successfully source_relative_filepath (required) | `path/to/LICENSE.txt` | relative filepath to source file (relative to the cwd where leif is ran) target_relative_filepath (required) | `LICENSE.txt` | relative filepath to target file (relative to repo root)
+description | `add LICENSE` | describe what is transpiring, which will become the commit message if | `foo` | assertion only runs if this bash expression (run at the repo root) returns successfully source_relative_filepath (required) | `path/to/LICENSE.txt` | relative filepath to source file (relative to the cwd where leif is ran) target_relative_filepath (required) | `LICENSE.txt` | relative filepath to target file (relative to repo root)